anoadragon453/092918.xyz/site/who/index.md

 - [KoloMl](http://kolo.gq) — founder of [The Core](https://discordapp.com/invite/cHRkZvZ) community
 - [Kolonsky](https://klnsk.ddns.net) — a designer, an administrator of [The Core](https://discordapp.com/invite/cHRkZvZ) community
 - [Timur Demin](https://tdem.in) — a former pone fan

+Our friends from The Core use Discord, but [we recommend to avoid it](https://stallman.org/discord.html).
+We talk to them through [a Matrix bridge](https://github.com/Half-Shot/matrix-appservice-discord).